RetroReversing/retroReversing/pages/dreamcast/DreamcastWindowsCESDK.md

 ## Armada (US)
 The US version of Armada contains the linker map file for the `WSEGACD` windows CE library.
 This contains all the function names provided by the library.

+## The Next Tetris (WindowsCE)
+The online edition of 'The Next Tetris' was built using the Dreamcast Windows CE SDK and has accidentally placed 2 windowsCE libraries on the retail disc:
+* CHATCE.LIB (Chat library for windowsCE)
+* SOUNDLIBWCE.LIB (Sound library for windowsCE)

+Note that The Next Tetris is the only dreamcast game that includes these two libraries.

+The game includes `TETRISDC.EXE` which is a SH-4 PE executable but it does not contain any debug symbols.

 ## Taxi 2 - Le Jeu (contains WinCE PDB files)
 The french game Taxi 2 contained the PDB files for all the libraries provided by the WindowsCE runtime environment for dreamcast.
 Also of note is that the NTSC release of Armada also contained the PDB files for the same libraries but they have different md5 hashes so likely from different versions of the Windows CE runtime environment.